Abhay2021/flash-sales-site/readme.rst

   - Also ensure that we do not over sell i.e we sell only 'n' quantities if 'n' quantities were available.
 Handle race condition here.

-- Make sure you deliver your best code (optimized, efficient and expendable).

-- We are looking forward to see your web development skills, in this exercise.

-- Don't implement customer's signup/login functionality.
-Just seed few customers in DB and switch account passing/changing customer id in cookie/url parameters.
-Cookie not set or have invalid customer id means customer not logged in.

-- Do not spend too much of time on CSS.

-- Let us know the assumptions taken while development, if any.

-- Also share the total time spent on the exercise.

-Good to have features for plus points:

 - Rewarding Returning Customers:

    - Returning Customer would get additional 1% discount on the discounted price on his every next order and max up to 5%.